datacamp/authoring/docs/interface/dashboard.md

 ![Teach dashboard](../images/courses/teach-dashboard.png)
 *Teach dashboard*

-The new landing page consists of two parts: a sortable, filterable and paginated table of course repositories and a modal to create new courses.
+The landing page consists of two parts: a sortable, filterable and paginated table of course repositories and a modal to create new courses.
 The table has the following columns:

 - **Title**: the title of the course (or repository name if it is not properly built yet)
 - **Owner**: the owner of the repository.
 If the repository has no owner yet, you can claim it if it's yours.